-(b) Claim form and lodgement
+(a) Claim form and lodgement

-Eligible employers must claim the Hiring Incentive using the claim form in the Apprenticeships Data Management System, unless otherwise specified.
+Eligible employers must claim the Priority Hiring Incentive using the Apprenticeships Data Management System, unless otherwise specified.

-Eligible employers must provide evidence with the claim form that the Australian Apprentice was employed on the claim period end date.
+Employers must provide evidence through an upload of documentation to the Apprenticeships Data Management System with the claim form to confirm that the Australian Apprentice was employed on the claim period end date.